Apple aiming for October smart watch launch.

 Former Nike creative director Scott Wilson also revealed that he had sent Apple design chief Jonathan Ive a "ton" of Nike watches back in the mid-2000s, with Apple's staff following up with a number of questions about materials and processes related to the device, suggesting that Apple was indeed looking into the possibility of its own watch project at that time.

-iWatch rumors have continued throughout 2013 and 2014 and most recently, Analyst Ming-Chi Kuo released a number of predictions for the device, pointing towards a late 2014 release date.
+iWatch rumors have continued throughout 2013 and 2014 and in April, analyst Ming-Chi Kuo released a number of predictions for the device, pointing towards a late 2014 release date.
 According to Kuo, the watch will integrate with iOS devices, allowing users to receive notifications and access basic functions.
 He also supports the rumor that it will include a multitude of biometric sensors, coupled in a system-in-a-package design.

 Building the iWatch Team